As I See it | Chloe Rodriguez | Marketing Manager

 North Texas Giving Tuesday Now on May 5 saw an impressive level of success with more than $20.76 million total given in nearly 90,000 donations.
 Individuals also volunteered to help through virtual or socially distanced opportunities—like online counseling, teaching, and fostering pets.
 More than 297,000 hours were pledged.

 The numbers give us a lot to celebrate.
 More than 3000 local nonprofits participated sharing more than 20 different causes.
 One of the most encouraging takeaways is the number of individual donors, corporations, and foundations that jumped in to help.
 Almost all of us have been affected by COVID-19 but North Texans showed great support for our community in a time of urgent need.

 Socially distant we may be, yet it is together we make the biggest difference.

 About the Author

 Chloe Rodriguez joined M. Gale & Associates in 2020.
-During her career, she has managed special events for several nonprofits in Austin and Greater Houston.
-Prior to joining M. Gale, Chloe served as development manager for Camp Fire First Texas.
+Chloe’s experience working with nonprofits includes fundraising, communications and managing special events for several organizations in Texas.
+Prior to joining M. Gale, she served as development manager for Camp Fire First Texas.
 Chloe holds an undergraduate degree in Mass Communications from Kansas State University and a graduate degree in Public Service and Administration from the Bush School at Texas A&M University.
 As marketing manager for M. Gale & Associates, she combines her expertise in messaging and branding with her passion for philanthropy.
 Chloe lives in Fort Worth with her husband and two boys.